qmk/qmk_firmware/docs/feature_rgb_matrix.md

 ## Keycodes

-Many RGB keycodes are currently shared with the RGBLIGHT system:
+All RGB keycodes are currently shared with the RGBLIGHT system:

 	* `RGB_TOG` - toggle
 	* `RGB_MOD` - cycle through modes